jaymarvels/UmbracoDocs/Reference/V9-Config/GlobalSettings/index-v10.md

 This setting specifies what view to render when there is no content on the site.

-### Sql write lock timeout
+### Distributed Locking Read Lock Default Timeout

+A timespan value that represents the maximum time to wait whilst attempting to obtain a distributed read lock.
+The setting is not mandatory, but can be used as a fix to extend the timeout if you have been seeing errors in your logs indicating that the default lock timeout is hit.
+The format for this setting is HH:MM:SS.

+### Distributed Locking Write Lock Default Timeout

-A timespan value that represents the time to lock the database for a write operation.
+A timespan value that represents the maximum time to wait whilst attempting to obtain a distributed write lock.
 The setting is not mandatory, but can be used as a fix to extend the timeout if you have been seeing errors in your logs indicating that the default lock timeout is hit.
 The format for this setting is HH:MM:SS.

 ## SMTP settings